IanPeake/FatMaxxer/README.md

 In action:
 <img src="http://img.youtube.com/vi/Br2O0e7XoJ8/0.jpg">

+## Update Aug 19 ##
+New builds are now available targeting Android 13 (SDK version 33).
+See APK on github and in closed testing.
+Feedback welcome.

 ## Overview ##
 FatMaxxer is an Android app which uses the Polar H10 to advise Detrended Fluctuation Analysis alpha1 (DFA, ⍺1) in real time.